Articles /

 1. Corporate Behaviour

+Think of corporate behaviour as the standards you expect your employees to uphold.
 Those standards will govern how your staff reflects the brand's principles.
 It also governs the uniformity of your corporate communications.

+Corporate behaviour goes beyond instructing staff to smile at every customer.
+It’s about the company’s fundamental values, philosophy, and brand promise.
 Your employees should understand why they're expected to interact with clients in a specific way.
 This will nourish the bond between your organization and its customers.

-Example of Corporate Behaviour
+Example of Corporate Behaviour:

 2. Corporate Design